Geode-solutions/docs/references/opengeode/SolidMesh.md

 ```

- Return the normal of a given PolyhedronFacet.
+ Return the normal of a given PolyhedronFacet (in the geode convention, it is oriented towards the inside of the polyhedron).

 **polyhedron_facet** [in] Local index of facet in polyhedron.